 This modern look makes Tar the star, and to stunning effect.
 Peignoir walls and a Strong White trim and floor are tied together by their shared gray undertone, while Tar on the door makes a dramatic statement, echoed subtly by the black photo frames and table legs.

-Sand is one of the most versatile shades in the California Collection, providing a neutral counterpart to colours from across our core palette.
-Here, it brings a little lift to earthy London Stone, used on the paneling and floor, and is finished off with Wimborne White coving.
+Sand is one of the most versatile shades in the California Collection, providing a neutral counterpart to colours from across our signature palette.
+Here, it brings a little lift to earthy London Stone, used on the panelling and floor, and is finished off with Wimborne White coving.

 For a modern take on the candy-coloured palettes of Palm Springs, pair soft Palm walls with a stronger Arsenic trim and dusky pink accents.
 In our super-tough Modern Eggshell, Wimborne White brings a light and bright finishing touch to the floor.

 Salt is the complementary white to all of our California Collection colours, but it also makes a wonderful wall colour in its own right.
 Here, Dimpse and Plummett on the paneling and floor (respectively) play the supporting roles in this soothing tonal scheme.

 Cabbage White is a delicate white from our signature palette whose blue undertone makes it a natural partner for Hazy.
 In this nautical-inspired look, the combination of blue and white is clean and classic, while the horizontal shiplap gives it a contemporary twist.